realXtend/doc/acm_multimedia/overview.rst

 - kNet for networking
  * KristalliNet, or kNet for short, is a new but quite mature library…
+ * Supports both UDP and TCP

 - OpenAL for audio playback, with 3d spatial audio

 Additional modules:
 -------------------

+These modules are optional.

 - XMPP instant messaging and video calls, using the Telepathy library
 - Mumble for in-world voice chat (similar to Teamspeak), combined with OpenAL for spatial audio